 Just keep in mind that the local currency is the Qatari Rial and that all shops and restaurants take Qatari Rial as a currency.

-Some do take USD, EUR and INR but the change that you will get back will be in Qatari Rial.
+Some do take USD, EUR and INR, but the change that you get in return will be in Qatari Rial.

 You can exchange money at the exchange counter located in the duty-free plaza near the Information desk.
 The better option is to pay with your credit card.